jbeyerstedt/RIOT/examples/ota_update/README.md

 - `FW_VERS_2`: for manual testing where both slots will be populated without installins via an update file

 ##### addresses and sizes of the memory slots
+These constants must be changed in the `cpu_conf.h` as well!
 - `FW_IMAGE1_OFFSET`: start address of slot 1 (after BOOTLOADER_SPACE)
 - `FW_IMAGE1_LENGTH`: size of slot 1
 - `FW_IMAGE1_END`: FW_IMAGE_OFFSET + FW_IMAGE_LENGTH